DavidMertz/RegEx_Puzzles/book.md

 their syntax and semantics in a formally correct manner.
 I encourage you to read some of those, if you have not already.

-These brain teasers begin at a certain point where the formal descriptions leave off.
+These puzzles begin at a certain point where the formal descriptions leave off.
 As you work with regexen, you will find subtle pitfalls.
-A pattern that seems like it should obviously do one thing, actually matches something slightly different than you intended.
+A pattern that seems like it should obviously match one thing, actually matches something slightly different than you intended.
 Or perhaps a match pattern has "pathological" behavior and takes far too long.
 Or sometimes it is simply that a more concise pattern can also be clearer in describing what you actually wish to match.

 A great many programming languages, libraries, and tools support regular expressions, with relatively minor variations in the syntax used.
-Such software includes `[efr]?grep` `sed`, `awk`, *Perl*, *Java*, *.NET*, *JavaScript*, *Julia*, *XML Schema*, or indeed, pretty much every other programming language via a library.
+Such software includes `[efr]?grep`, `sed`, `awk`, *Perl*, *Java*, *.NET*, *JavaScript*, *Julia*, *XML Schema*, or indeed, pretty much every other programming language via a library.